-1 series of benefits set out in ACT 2000 which passed to the new ACT signed in 2015;
+(1) series of benefits set out in ACT 2000 which passed to the new ACT signed in 2015; (2) workers joining the new ACT enjoy the flexible benefits programme; (3) standard benefits for individual work contracts.

 HEALTH & SAFETY

 Aware that a safe and healthy environment is a decisive factor for the satisfaction of stakeholders, REN is committed to the effective management of occupational health and safety.